patito/titaojs/README.md

 # titaojs

 What is titao?
 It is my nickname.
-Yeah, I'm egocentric sun of a bitch.
+Yeah, I'm egocentric son of a bitch.
 This is just a simple project to help me in my way to learn JavaScript.

 ## How to use